A Whirlwind Visit to Toronto

 Check in: Finding a place to rest your head in Toronto isn’t difficult, no matter your budget or preferred style of accommodation.
-For a boutique experience at a hotel where there’s always something happening, head to either the Drake Hotel or the Gladstone, both in Toronto’s West Queen West ‘hood.
+For a boutique experience at a hotel where there’s always something happening (from live music to author readings), head to either the Drake Hotel or the Gladstone, both in Toronto’s West Queen West ‘hood.
 A good central option is the Sheraton Centre Toronto Hotel with it’s year-round indoor/outdoor pool, or the Delta Toronto just steps away from many of Toronto’s top attractions.

 Friday: Late Afternoon and Evening

 Check out Chinatown: Toronto is home to one the largest Chinatowns in North America and if you have time after exploring Kensington Market, make your way to the nearby corner of Dundas and Spadina to take in the sights and sounds of the many tightly-packed produce stalls, markets, shops selling Chinese herbs, bakeries and East Asian eateries.